 Fill in any holes and deep scratches with wood filler.

 Go ahead and remove any hardware that you don’t want painted as well.
 If you are planning to replace the drawer pulls or knobs, check to see if you will need to change the placement of the screw holes.
-If so, go ahead and fill in the old holes with wood filler and sand smooth.

-I’d say this is definitely one of the reasons painting furniture has become so popular lately – it is a much easier way to bring old furniture back to life.
+I’d say this is one of the main reasons painting furniture has become so popular lately – it is a much easier way to bring old furniture back to life.

-If your furniture has any super rough spots, you can sand them smooth.
+If your furniture has any really rough spots, sand them smooth.
 (A general rule when sanding to a smooth finish is to sand with 100 grit sandpaper, followed by 150, and finish off with 220).

 It is very hard for paint to stick to a slick, shiny surface.
 Roughing up your furniture with 220 grit sandpaper will give the paint something to stick to.

 Lots of furniture paints also say that you can skip the primer.
 This one is actually true…but there are some important exceptions.

 Either of these products will create a barrier that prevents the tannins from bleeding through and yellowing your paint.